sabeer-khan/resume_role_classifier_complete/README.md

-# 💼 Resume Role Classifier: How I Built an NLP Pipeline to Categorize Resume
+# 💼 Resume Role Classifier: How I Built an NLP Pipeline to Categorize Resumes

 A complete NLP + Machine Learning project to automatically classify resumes into job roles using Python, spaCy, and scikit-learn.